KnisterPeter/Smaller/README.md

 Summary
 -------
 Smaller is a small webservice for minification and transcoding sources.
-It currently supports coffeescript, closure, uglifyjs, lessjs, yuicompressor and embeddcss.
+It currently supports coffeescript, closure, uglifyjs, lessjs, typescript, jshint, yuicompressor, ycssmin and embeddcss.

 Services
 --------